 Mediation is growing in popularity as more and more couples look for alternatives to the traditional courtroom battle.
 While mediators do rely on creativity to tailor the mediation toward their clients, they also follow ethical guidelines to ensure the integrity of the mediation process is upheld.

 Consult with an experienced Massachusetts divorce mediator if you have any questions about the mediation process or the role of the mediator.

 Do you have questions about divorce mediation?
 Mediation Advantage Services can help you.
-Experienced in divorce mediation, family law attorney Polly A. Tatum can guide you through the mediation process, helping ensure your success.
+Experienced in divorce mediation, Law Office of Polly Tatum can guide you through the mediation process, helping ensure your success.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.